elephantscale/HI-labs/hadoop-dev/hive/billing/README.txt

     hive >  select count(*) from MY_NAME_billing;

-This will actually kick off a mapreduce job, and at the end you will get the count
+This will actually kick off a mapreduce job, and at the end you will get the count Q : how many mappers and how many reducers?
+Can you explain how to do count(*) in MR?

 == STEP 6) see a sample of data